PureMature/star/Writerside/topics/intro/starlark.md

 - **Limited String Iteration**: Starlark does not support iteration over strings character by character.
 - **Singleton Tuples**: Single-element tuples in Starlark must have trailing commas, for example, `x = (1,)`.

+These distinctions make Starlark well-suited for environments where safety, determinism, and parallel execution are critical, such as build systems and configuration languages.

 ## Further Reading and Resources

+For those interested in diving deeper into Starlark, here's a curated list of resources that should provide comprehensive insights and guidance:

+- Official Documentation and Specifications
+  - The **[Starlark Language Specification](https://github.com/bazelbuild/starlark/blob/master/spec.md)** offers a complete overview of the language's syntax, semantics, and features, making it an essential read for anyone looking to understand the core aspects of Starlark.
+  - **[Starlark in Go Documentation](https://pkg.go.dev/go.starlark.net/starlark)** provides details on the Go implementation of Starlark, including its API and how to integrate Starlark into Go projects.
+This is particularly useful for developers working with Go.
+- Design Principles and Discussions
+  - **[Starlark Design Rationale](https://github.com/bazelbuild/starlark/blob/master/design.md)** delves into the decisions behind the language's design, offering insights into its simplicity, safety, and why certain features were included or omitted.
+- Community and Development
+  - For ongoing discussions, updates, and community support, the **[Starlark Mailing List](https://groups.google.com/g/starlark-go)** is a great place to ask questions, share experiences, and stay informed about developments in the Starlark ecosystem.
+  - The **[Starlark Official Repository](https://github.com/bazelbuild/starlark)** and **[Starlark in Go project](https://github.com/google/starlark-go)** host the source code and are good resources for those interested in contributing to the project or understanding its internals.
+- Usage and Applications
+  - For a look at how Starlark is used in real-world projects and tools, **[Starlark Users and Tools](https://github.com/bazelbuild/starlark/blob/master/users.md)** provides a list of implementations and applications, showcasing the language's versatility.
+  - **[Bazel's Use of Starlark](https://bazel.build/rules/language)** illustrates how Starlark is employed within Bazel, a powerful tool for building and testing software, further highlighting its utility in complex project configurations.